skolachi/textnormalization/README.md

 The expected speed of internet is 350 Mbps. -> the expected speed of internet is three hundred and fifty megabits per second

 I want to visit Hyderabad హైదరాబాద్ sometime this year -> i want to visit hyderabad sometime this year

+I have a meeting from 2:30 PM to 4:15 PM. -> i have a meeting from half past two after noon to quarter past four after noon

+Russia attacked Ukraine on 24/02/2022. -> russia attacked ukraine on twenty fourth of february two thousand and twenty two

+The national speed limit in the UK is 60 m/hr. -> the national speed limit in the united kingdom is sixty miles per hour

+The national speed limit in the UK is 60 mph. -> the national speed limit in the united kingdom is sixty miles per hour

+The normal temperature of the human body is 98.4° F. -> the normal temperature of the human body is ninety eight point four degrees fahrenheit

+You can reach me on 011-200-8093. -> you can reach me on zero one one two zero zero eight zero nine three

+What's your plan on 25/03/2022? -> what's your plan on twenty fifth of march two thousand and twenty two

+There are fireworks on the 4th of July every year. -> there are fireworks on the fourth of july every year

+I live on St. Martin st. -> i live on saint martin street